XiaohangZhan/cdp/README.md

 | ApproxRankOrder (knn=20, th=10)       | 85150     | 52.96, 16.93, 25.66  | 86.4s                     |
 | ApproxRankOrder (knn=20, th=2)        | 97121     | 86.52, 9.495, 17.11  | 86.7s                     |

-note: We adjust parameters to achieve best performance of each method.
-Methods marked * need number of clusters as input.
-We use the ground truth number of clusters to report their upper bound results.
-But note that it is unknown in practical use.
+note: Methods marked * are reported with their theoretical upper bound results, since they need number of clusters as input and we use the values from the ground truth.
+For each method, we adjust the parameters to achieve the best performance.

 * **CDP**